karalus/esb0/README.md

 ### Fitness for production ###

-ESB0 is currently running at one of our customers site in production since December 2018 processing millions of business transactions a day.
-XML messages are up to 20Mb of size.
-No unplanned outages and overall only a few seconds of major GC time spent per month (the former commercial ESB product had a 16s major GC every 5min and needed to be restarted every night).
+ESB0 is currently running at our customers sites in production since December 2018 processing millions of business transactions a day.
+XML messages are up to 50Mb of size.
+No unplanned outages and overall only a few seconds of major GC time spent per month (the former commercial ESB product at one of our customers site had a 16s major GC every 5min and needed to be restarted every night).

-Current stable version is 1.11.1.
+Current stable version is 1.11.2.

 ### Design goals ###